openforcefield/yammbs/README.md

 ### Data sources

-It is assumed that the input molecules are stored in a `openff-qcsubmit` model like `OptimizationResultCollection` or YAMMBS's own input models.
+It is assumed that the input molecules are stored in an `openff-qcsubmit` model like `OptimizationResultCollection` or YAMMBS's own input models.

 ### Preparing an input dataset

-YAMMBS relies on QCSumbit to provide datasets from QCArchive.
+YAMMBS relies on QCSubmit to provide datasets from QCArchive.
 See [their docs](https://docs.openforcefield.org/projects/qcsubmit/en/stable/), particularly the [dataset retrieval example](https://docs.openforcefield.org/projects/qcsubmit/en/stable/examples/retrieving-results.html), for more.

 Currently only optimization datasets (`OptimizationResultCollection` in QCSubmit) are supported.